 Most of the studies summarized above used a bulk sample approach in order to determine the chemical and isotopic compositions.
-Since this technique samples a
+Given that this technique takes a large sample volume information is not provided on the spatial-temporal progress of chemical change either during the growth phase of the tooth or during the interaction of the burial environment with the tooth.
+Such a resolution, however, is essential in order to identify and understand the development of the individual fingerprint of these processes and before detailed paleoecological reconstructions can be made.

-- large volume information is not provided on the spatial-temporal progress of chemical change either during the growth phase of the tooth or during the interaction of the burial environment with the tooth.
-Such a resolution, however, is essential in order to identify und understand the development of the individual fingerprint of these processes and before detailed paleoecological reconstructions can be made.
-15 - This study is part of a comprehensive project which systematically investigates the distribution of major, minor and trace elements as well as stable (δ^{18} O and δ^{13} C) and radiogenic (Sr, Pb) isotopic compositions in modern and fossil hippopotamid teeth using analytical techniques which provide high spatial resolution, such as the electron - microprobe, scanning electron microscope and LA-ICPMS.
-These techniques can min-20 imize invasion or destruction of fossils and achieve maximum spatial resolution.
-The present study provides a detailed data base on the composition of tooth apatite in order to identify distinct environments by evaluating the interaction between internal processes during tooth formation, external nutritional controls and diagenetic alteration. - We compare tooth material of hippopotamids from different environments in Eastern 25 Africa, representing modern and fossil lakustrine, and modern fluvial environments.
+This study is part of a comprehensive project which systematically investigates the distribution of major, minor and trace elements as well as stable (δ^{18} O and δ^{13} C) and radiogenic (Sr, Pb) isotopic compositions in modern and fossil Hippopotamid teeth using analytical techniques which provide high spatial resolution, such as the electron microprobe, scanning electron microscope and LA-ICPMS.
+These techniques can minimize invasion or destruction of fossils and achieve maximum spatial resolution.
+The present study provides a detailed data base on the composition of tooth apatite in order to identify distinct environments by evaluating the interaction between internal processes during tooth formation, external nutritional controls and diagenetic alteration.
+We compare tooth material of Hippopotamids from different environments in Eastern Africa, representing modern and fossil lacustrine, and modern fluvial environments.
 We show that the minor element distribution is established during the maturation process of amelogenesis and the patterns of MgO variation to be a tool for distinguishing fluvial, saline and fresh water lake environments.
-Trace element and radiogenic isotope variations in the same sample will be presented in a second paper.
+Trace element and radiogenic isotope variations in the same samples will be presented in a second paper.
 Stable isotope data have already been published (Brachert et al., 2010) and will be integrated into the results of the major, trace element and radiogenic isotope studies.